What does ADA/WCAG compliance imply for your business? - Ajackus

 • Low website bounce rate, average visit duration increases

-In case your website fails to be ADA compliant, there is a hefty fine of $55,000 to $75,000 fine for first-time violations and a $150,000 fine for every repeat violation.
+In case you don’t care to make your website ADA compliant, there is a hefty fine of $55,000 to $75,000 for first-time violations and a $150,000 fine for every repeat violation.

-Ajackus and ADA/WCAG compliance: How do we help you?
+ADA compliance and WCAG compliance compliance: How can we help you?

 1. Accessibility testing and monitoring

-Considering the main motive behind the ADA/WCAG compliance to make your website accessible for all audiences, Ajackus gives your website:
+Considering the main motive behind ADA compliance and WCAG compliance to make your website accessible for all audiences, Ajackus gives your website:

 • Keyboard accessibility